 Fabulous Navajo hand made sterling silver Naja pendant with deep stamp-work, fancy repousse work and scalloped edges.
 This is another original design by Navajo artist, Darryl Becenti.

-The pendant measures 3 inches long including the bale, by 2-1/2 inches wide and weighs 36.2 grams.
-The oversized bale can handle a necklace or beads up to 3/8 inch wide.
+The pendant measures 3 inches long including the bale, by 2-1/2 inches wide and weighs 24.5 grams.
+The oversized bale can handle a necklace or beads up to 3/8 inch wide and it is open at the back, like a strong clip, so you can slide it on whatever you like.
 The pendant is shown here with a sterling silver 5mm bead necklace.
-Perfect match to Darryl's naja earrings!
+This pendant is a perfect match to Darryl's naja earrings!

 Brand new in perfect condition.
 Stamped sterling and has Darryl Becenti's hallmark.
-Gift box & Certificate of Authenticity included.
+Gift box & Authenticity Card included.

 Darryl Becenti was born in 1957 in Gallup.
 New Mexico and raised in Mexican Springs.
 He was taught silver work by his brothers-in-law, David & Leroy Reeves in 1980.